 The Bottom Line

-Making sense of the Missouri landlord tenant law is essential if you own at least one rental unit.
-Learning about the tenant rights and responsibilities, as well as your rights and responsibilities as a landlord, allows you to make the right choices and settle legal disputes correctly.
+Making sense of the Missouri landlord tenant law is essential if you own at least one unit.
+Learning about the landlords' and tenants' rights and responsibilities allows you to make the right choices and settle legal disputes correctly.